Socorro is a crash ingestion pipeline.

 The processor, webapp, and crontabber services are in the Socorro repository at https://github.com/mozilla-services/socorro/.

 Let’s take a more detailed tour through the crash ingestion pipeline!

-When Firefox crashes, the crash reporter client collects information about the crash (stack, register contents, bits of heap) and generates a minidump.
-The crash reporter client also captures crash annotations.
+When Firefox crashes, the crash reporter collects information about the crash (stack, register contents, bits of heap) and generates a minidump.
+The crash reporter also captures crash annotations.
 The crash annotations plus zero or more minidumps is collectively called a crash report.